cis-ds/course-site/content/notes/grammar-of-graphics/index.md

 <img src="{{< blogdown/postref >}}index_files/figure-html/scale_color_palette-1.png" width="672" />

-Now we are using a different palette, but the scale is still consistent: all compact cars utilize the same color, whereas SUVs use a new color **but each SUV still uses the same, consistent color**.
+Now we are using a different palette, but the scale is still consistent: all Adèlie penguins utilize the same color, whereas Chinstrap penguins use a new color **but each Chinstrap penguin still uses the same, consistent color**.

 ## Coordinate system